isotopp/isotopp.github.io/content/posts/2022-05-02-a-solar-roof.md

 *Roof steepness, as seen from the south.*

-The roof itself is oriented at 155 deg, pointing the root ridge line to south/southeast.
+The roof itself is oriented at 155 deg, pointing the roof ridge line to south/southeast.
 The west side is getting better light, but the first half of the day lights up the eastern roof as well.
 According to [basic astronomy tooling](https://apps.apple.com/us/app/ephemeris-moon-and-sun-seeker/id1488277219), the sun crosses the houses ridge line at 11:45 CEST, and solar noon (sun at 180 deg) is at 13:45.